 I am a entry level engineer, is this program for me?

-Being a qualified entry level engineer is not just about how many classes you took, or how high your GPA is.
+Being a qualified entry level engineer or EIT is not just about how many classes you took, or how high your GPA is.
 Being a qualified entry level engineer involves having the right practical skill-sets that will help you outshine all of the other smarties.

 It's true, its a world full of competition and you have to get your hands dirty.The PES Training Program is dedicated from interns and entry level engineers who are looking for ways to expand their curriculum experience.